History of the Dominican Republic

-Around 1930, the Dominican Republic found itself under the control of the dictator Rafael Trujillo, who ruled the country until his assassination in 1961.
-Juan Bosch was elected president in 1962 but was deposed in a military coup in 1963.
-In 1965, the United States led an intervention in the midst of a bloody civil war sparked by an uprising to restore Bosch.
-In 1966, the caudillo Joaquín Balaguer defeated Bosch in the presidential election.
-Balaguer maintained a tight grip on power for most of the next 30 years when U.S. reaction to flawed elections forced him to curtail his term in 1996.
-Since then, regular competitive elections have been held in which opposition candidates have won the presidency.
+In 1930, the Dominican Republic came under the rule of Rafael Trujillo, a dictator who maintained control until his assassination in 1961.
+Following Trujillo's regime, Juan Bosch was democratically elected president in 1962 but was removed from office in a military coup d'état in 1963.
+The Dominican Civil War in 1965 lead to a U.S.-led intervention prompted by an uprising to restore Bosch to power and allegations of communist support for the coup.
+In 1966, Joaquín Balaguer, a caudillo, defeated Bosch in the presidential election and remained in power for 30 years.
+Due to U.S. pressure in response to flawed elections, Balaguer was compelled to shorten his term in 1996.

+Subsequent to this period, the Dominican Republic has conducted regular competitive elections, with opposition candidates successfully assuming the presidency, showing a transition towards more stable democracy.